Chinese Lantern Festival 2025

 The Legend of the Chinese Lantern Festival

-In ancient times, people’s lives were threatened by ferocious beasts, and they killed wild animals in order to protect themselves.
+Once, people fought wild beasts for survival and hunted them for self-protection.
 One day, a celestial crane came into the mortal world, and it was killed by mistake.
-The Jade Emperor was furiously angry about its death.
+The Jade Emperor was furious about its death.
 He immediately ordered a troop to incinerate all humans and animals on the 15th day of the first lunar month.
-But one of his daughters didn’t want the innocent to suffer for it, so she came to the mortal world in secret and warned people.
-As a result, every family set firecrackers and fireworks and hung red lanterns outside for three days.
+But one of his daughters didn’t want the innocent to suffer because of this, so she secretly came to the mortal world and warned people.
+As a result, every family set off firecrackers and fireworks and hung red lanterns outside for 3 days.
 In this way, people tricked the Jade Emperor and avoided a terrible disaster.

-Although the legend is extremely dramatic, it can be certain that the origin of the festival relates to the way of celebration.
+Although the legend is extremely dramatic, it is certain that the origin of the festival is related to the way of celebration.
 The festival is celebrated at nighttime; therefore, fire plays a critical role.
-Until Buddhism was introduced in China, the Lantern Festival had more significance.
+After Buddhism was introduced to China, the Lantern Festival gained even more significance.

 How Do Chinese Celebrate Lantern Festival